 There are currently two different selection indexes calculated for New Zealand Angus animals.
 These are Self-Replacing, Ease of Caving and Angus Pure.
 Each selection index describes a different production/market scenario and relates to a typical commercial herd in New Zealand that is targeting the following specifications.

 Index values are reported as EBVs, in units of relative earning capacity ($’s) for a given market.
 They reflect both the short-term profit generated by a sire through the sale of his progeny, and the longer-term profit generated by his daughters in a self-replacing cow herd.
 More information is available on selecting animals using a selection index.

 The Index values are derived using BreedObject technology.
 More information is available from the BreedObject web site.

-ANGUS PURE INDEX ($) – Estimates the genetic differences between animals in net profitability per cow joined for an example commercial herd (self replacing herd run in a temperate environment) in which some females are retained for breeding and surplus females, along with all males, are slaughtered.
-Steers are assumed marketed at 525 kg live weight (280 kg carcase weight) by 16 months of age with a significant premium paid for marbling.
-This Index is similar to the Self Replacing Index but will tend to highlight higher marbling sires.
+ANGUS PURE INDEX ($) – Estimates the genetic differences between animals in net profitability per cow joined for a self-replacing commercial Angus herd, targeting the production of grass finished steers for the AngusPure programme.
+Steers are assumed marketed at 525 kg live weight (280 kg carcase weight and 10 mm fat depth) at 18 months of age with a significant premium paid for marbling.

 Note that $Index values for individual animals are sensitive to the assumptions used in the BreedObject analysis to calculate the selection index.
 More information is available on the weightings used in the New Zealand Angus Selection Indices.